Copyright © 2007-2018 Russ Dewey

 Above all, science involves putting ideas to the test.
 Noted philosopher Karl Popper described the basic pattern of science as "conjection [speculation] and refutation."

-Putting it more simply, retired Stanford University mathematician George Polya said at the age of 90, "What is the scientific method except Guess and Test?"
+Retired Stanford University mathematician George Polya put it more simply, at the age of 90.
+"What is the scientific method except Guess and Test?"
 (Blakeslee, 1978)

 What idea is expressed by Popper and Polya?

 The word "science," while familiar to all, does not automatically bring joy to the hearts of students.
 I asked two classes of over 250 students each to report anonymously whether they had ever taken a science course they truly enjoyed.

 In one class, 57% said yes, 30% said somewhat, and 12% said no. In the other class, 54% said yes, 28% said somewhat, and 17% said no.

 That means nearly 40% of the students (mostly first and second year students in an introductory psychology course) had less than inspiring experiences of science.
 The good news is that nearly 60% had positive experiences.

 If you are one of the 40% whose early science courses were uninspiring, you might want to give science a fresh look in college.
 Science is a remarkable institution in human society.

 Science is international in scope, and it is not limited by any particular religious, political, or philosophical system.
 It is powerful, relentless, accumulating more reliable knowledge each year.

 Uniquely among belief systems (if you want to call science a belief system) science is self-correcting.
 It criticizes its own assumptions and previous findings.